1000 GIS Applications & Uses

 517. Pangea – Drawing the different stages of the continental evolution from Pangea to the Earth we see today.

-518. Napolean’s March to Moscow in 3D – Visualizing troop movement, cities, basemaps, temperature in time slices using Esri’s CityEngine Napolean’s March to Moscow.
+518. Napolean’s March to Moscow in 3D – Visualizing troop movement, cities, base maps, and temperature in time slices using Esri’s CityEngine Napolean’s March to Moscow.
 (Napolean March in 3D)

 519. Georeferencing Historical Imagery – Straightening historical imagery using georeferencing.